Lorekeeper2370/edited_mpmb_scripts/README.md

 # mpmb-sheet-scripts
 All of these scripts are edited versions of existing scripts, the most I can say is that it imports into the sheet without any errors.

-NOTE: This was slapped togther over the total span of a few hours (maybe a day), which means if I could get away with using the same text, I did.
+This was slapped togther over the total span of a few hours (maybe a day), which means if I could get away with using the same text, I did.
+This was basically the first time I've touched code (especially this kind), so mistakes are something to be expected.
+I'll fix what I can (which means very little), just let me know.